Maker

 I work solo most of the time, but depend upon all those that surround me all of the time.
 I answer the phone and e-mail (sometimes), draw designs by hand with paper and pencil, move timber from here to there and back again, cut joinery, and sweep the shop floor at day’s end.
 Some days, drudgery; yet most days, illuminating.

-I am neither inventor nor artist, but merely a practitioner and purveyor of craft.
-I hold no claim to mastery or to perfection of that which is so broad and so deep.
+I am neither inventor nor artist, but merely a practitioner of craft.
+I hold no claim to mastery of that which is so broad and so deep.

 Integrity, my full attention, & to listen, these are my simple offerings.
 I embrace tradition for guidance and precedence- it serves as map and anchor.
 As I once read or perhaps was told, “Tradition is not the worship of ashes, but the preservation of fire” (Gustav Mahler).
 I too am compelled to preserve the fire… and share its light.